 - Sign your completed application, then ask your Study Abroad Office or adviser to sign it.

-- Submit the supporting documents that are listed in the Application Checklist 2017/18 (Office document, 60kB), all supporting documents must be in English.
+- Submit the supporting documents that are listed in the Application checklist (PDF, 75kB).
+All supporting documents must be in English.

 When applying, make sure you have followed the instructions from your home Study Abroad office.
 We recommend that you work closely with them throughout the application process.